 To cover the costs of buying a property, it is important that you consider the different charges and taxes implemented.
 Typically, any buy-to-let property will present with solicitor’s fees, survey fees and stamp duty where second properties require an extra 3% stamp duty bill.
 Capital gains tax is also required when selling the property which is a higher rate than other investments.

 Posted by Yanira Farray on 8:47 am, With 0 Reads, Filed under Real Estate.
 You can follow any responses to this entry through the RSS 2.0.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.